larsmagne/wse/README.md

 Then you need the following in your init file:

-    (setq bang-blogs '("example.com" "zot.com"))
+    (setq wse-blogs '("example.com" "zot.com"))

 Or wherever your blogs live.

-Then ideally you should be able to say "M-x bang" and everything should work, but er I wouldn't get my hopes up until the code has been cleaned up some more.
+Then ideally you should be able to say "M-x wse" and everything should work, but er I wouldn't get my hopes up until the code has been cleaned up some more.